 Esports is a phenomenon that’s gaining a lot of traction lately.
 Its following has grown at an incredible rate, outpacing that of traditional sports leagues like NFL, NHL, and MLB.
 The game with the greatest following is Counter-Strike: Global Offensive followed closely by Defense of the Ancients (DotA) 2.
 The only sports organization to currently have a larger following in the US is NBA.
 Part of the secret of esports’ success is its capability to quickly adapt and transform, as opposed to traditional sports that are “static”.
 Like traditional sports, esports have their own agencies, tournaments, and stars.
-Their form is mostly “traditional”, though – played on computer screens with a multi monitor computer desk, keyboards and mice.
+Their form is mostly “traditional”, though – played on computer screens with a multi monitor computer desk, keyboards and mouse.
 Could the emerging virtual reality have an impact on how these competitive games are played?

 VR and gaming